-The Spirit of Speyside Whisky Festival is indebted to the Whisky School Committee of volunteers who develop and deliver the programme.
-Its members are:
+The Spirit of Speyside Whisky Festival is indebted to the Whisky School Organising Committee, all volunteers, who develop, deliver, and host the programme.

-Richard Beattie, Robert Fotheringham, Mark Kinsman, Colin McKenzie, Ann Miller, Matthew Porritt and Jim Simpson
+Helen Foord, Robert Fotheringham, Mark Kinsman, Steph Murray, Matthew Porritt, Jim Simpson

 Richard Beattie, BSc, FIBD